Sensor-Based-Activity-Recognition/docs/Modelle.md

 ## Results

 The AdaBoost Stump model did not perform as well as expected based on the referenced research.
 It achieved an accuracy of 57% on the test set.
+It particularly struggled in differentiating similar activites such as walking and running or sitting and standing.

 |     Test metric    |        Test Data         |
 |:------------------:|----------------------------:|